 So many eggs, so little time.
-Your little detectives can hone their skills as they hop, run, walk and swim to find Easter eggs all over Chicago and the ‘burbs.
-These hunts will have you zipping around Maggie Daley Park, snooping around the zoo, and even hopping on a train.
+Your little detectives can hone their skills as they hop, run, walk, climb and swim to find Easter eggs all over Chicago and the ‘burbs.
+These hunts will have you zipping around parks, hopping into malls and even sneaking around in the dark.
 Expect candy, toys, prizes and more.
 Hop on over to the following hunts for nonstop egg-citement.

 Little Beans Cafe Easter Party

-Munch on your brood’s two faves, candy and pizza.
+Munch on a favorite of your brood. . . pizza!
 The kiddos can search high and low to find all the Easter eggs they can carry, bust a move to sweet tunes, throw down a slice of pizza and play with their buddies in the Little Beans play space.
 Your little ones will also be able to meet their fluffy friend, Mr. Easter Bunny, and take memorable pics for the whole fam to enjoy.

 Bunny Rock Half Marathon, 5K and Egg Hunt

 Hop, skip and run for a great cause.
 Support the Red Door Animal Shelter while your gang run/walks through this bunny-filled 5k.
 Participants get bunny ears, sunglasses, a dri-fit t-shirt and goodie bag.
 After the 5k, your little candy lovers won’t want to miss this massive Egg Hunt, for kids ages 2-10.
 This year, the hunt will have 4 waves of hunts based on age.
 With 3,000 eggs there will be plenty for everyone.
 They can also visit the Petting Zoo for some snuggle time with ducks, goats, lambs, donkeys and of course, bunnies!

 Apr.
 20, 9 a.m. (egg hunt at 10:15 a.m.)

 Cost: Varies (egg hunt $10 until Apr.
 5; $15 starting Apr.
 6)